virtualvivek/iOS-13-Calculators/README.md

-<h4>An ios 13 style calculators in html, css and Angular js .Set of Basic and BMI Interfaces. </h4>
+<h4>An ios 13 style calculators in html, css and Angular js, Set of Basic and BMI Interfaces. </h4>

 ___
 ### Overview